paritytech/substrate/frame/alliance/README.md

 identity and website can join as an Ally.
 The `MembershipManager` origin can elevate Allies to Fellows, giving them voting rights within the Alliance.

-Voting members of the Alliance maintain a blacklist of accounts and websites.
+Voting members of the Alliance maintain a list of accounts and websites.
 Members can also vote to update the Alliance's rule and make announcements.

 ### Terminology